lugh-tuatha/acessignment/README.md

     - [ ] Fix js files (DRY)
     - [ ] Use tailwind css
 - [ ] Add More challenges
-    - [ ] Video instruction to resources
+    - [ ] Video instruction to challenges
     - [ ] Responsive
     - [ ] JS Counter
 - [ ] Add More resources